 - Unwanted physical contact, such as touching, rubbing, patting or even constantly brushing up against another individual.

-A recent survey conducted by a popular magazine discovered that a surprising number of Newark, New Jersey employees had suffered some form of sexual harassment in the workplace.
-They found that as many as one in three women and men have been sexually harassed while employed in Newark, Jersey City or throughout New Jersey.
+A recent survey conducted by a popular magazine discovered that a surprising number of Newark, Jersey City, Hoboken, and throughout New Jersey employees had suffered some form of sexual harassment in the workplace.
+They found that as many as one in three women and men have been sexually harassed while employed in Newark, Jersey City, Hoboken or throughout New Jersey.

 Now picture yourself seated at work in your cubicle or office space with one co-worker to your left and the other to your right – Well if your place of employment is in New Jersey, there’s a good chance that one of you has been sexually harassed; but which one is it?
 The Newark, New Jersey sexual harassment attorneys at the Derek Smith Law Group

 That’s right.
 Newark, New Jersey Sexual Harassment may not always be apparent.
-Ask any individual to describe sexual harassment and you will find most are aware of what the basic definition is; but sexual harassment comes in various forms making it difficult at times to determine if it really is sexual harassment or if it’s harmless office flirting.
-Training in Newark, New Jersey sexual harassment law is not required of employers, but it is strongly recommended to avoid problems between employees and between supervisors and subordinates.
-Sexual harassment can be one single incident or a combination of incidents that occur over time and are of varying seriousness.
-For example, unwelcome touching would be a single act serious enough to constitute harassment.
+Ask any individual to describe workplace sexual harassment and you will find most are aware of what the basic definition is; but sexual harassment comes in various forms making it difficult at times to determine if it really is sexual harassment or if it’s harmless office flirting.
+Sexual harassment raining in Newark, New Jersey sexual harassment law is not required of employers, but it is strongly recommended to avoid problems between employees and between supervisors and subordinates.
+Sexual harassment in the NJ workplace can be one single incident or a combination of incidents that occur over time and are of varying seriousness.
+For example, unwelcome touching would be a single act serious enough to constitute harassment in New Jersey.
 However, repeated, smaller offensive actions can also constitute sexual harassment actions serious enough to justify an official compliant.
-However, not every action of a sexual nature is considered harassment.
-Minor teasing or casual, one-time sexual references are not generally considered sexual harassment.
+However, not every action of a sexual nature is considered harassment in New Jersey.
+Minor teasing or casual, one-time sexual references are not generally considered sexual harassment in New Jersey.
 An action must be seriously offensive, done on a repeating basis and must cause distress to the individual who is the target of the action.
-If you feel you are the victim of workplace sexual harassment or sexism in Newark, Jersey City or throughout New Jersey call the NJ sexual harassment attorneys at the Derek Smith Law Group today for a free consultation.
+If you feel you are the victim of workplace sexual harassment or sexism in Newark, Jersey City, Hobken or throughout New Jersey call the NJ sexual harassment attorneys at the Derek Smith Law Group today for a free consultation.

 The U.S. Equal Employment Opportunity Commission | New Jersey Sexual Harassment EEOC Claims Attorneys